How do companies and leaders become trustworthy? And once lost, can trust be regained?

 “Trust underpins a range of issues related to gender, corporate responsibility, race and beyond,” says Sucher, a Harvard Business School professor and former corporate executive who sits on the Edelman Trust Institute advisory board and has collaborated with Deloitte on TrustIQ™, a proprietary tool that measures key elements of trust in major corporations and public sector organizations.

 “We often think of trust in an ephemeral way, as a good feeling that everyone shares.
-But trust is actually a skill grounded in relationship management and understanding motivations.
+But it is actually a skill grounded in relationship management and understanding motivations.
 It’s a framework designed to change cultures and open the door to more effective ways of engaging with constituents.”

 “The good news is, trust can be cultivated and lost trust can be regained,” adds Gupta, a research associate at Harvard Business School (HBS) who previously worked as a reporter at Fortune and as a financial analyst at the U.S. Treasury Department.
 “But it is a deliberate process that must be activated with intention and a commitment to open conversations.”